samuraininja84/Thimble/README.md

 			- It supports up to 10 parameters per method, as YarnSpinner does.
 		- The FunctionSyntax should be in the format of "<<FunctionName>> or <<FunctionName {Variable}>>" because that is the format that YarnSpinner uses.
 - Add the Function using the FunctionHandler.CreateFunction Method in Start or OnEnable.
+	- You must pass in the DialogueRunner, the FunctionData, and the Method that will be called when the Function is executed.
 - Add the Function to the Dialogue Runner using the FunctionHandler.ActivateFunction Method in Start or OnEnable.
-	- You need to pass in the DialogueRunner, the FunctionData, and the Method that will be called when the Function is executed.
+	- You must pass in the DialogueRunner, the FunctionData, and the Function itself;
 - Drag in the Dialogue Runner Prefab with the Dialogue Runner Referencer Component into your Scene.
 - Press Play and Run your Dialogue until the Function is called.